- Do I need a licence to place a crane or other machinery on the public highway?

-Before we can issue a licence the local Community Highways Officer and Streetworks Coordinator must assess your application and if necessary inspect the proposed site.
+Before we can issue a licence the Local Highways Officer and Streetworks Coordinator must assess your application and if necessary inspect the proposed site.
 The licence can only be granted if your application is supported by a suitable scale plan showing the area of the footway and/or carriageway to be occupied and detailing your proposed system of traffic and/or pedestrian management.
 This plan must be drafted by a NRSWA (New Roads and Street Works Act, Chapter 8) accredited contractor or company.

 The traffic and/or pedestrian management plan should detail the following where necessary:

 - Size of works area, working space and safety zone in the area to be marked off with cones